-The OVA Athlete Identification Process is back in 2017 in an improved way!
+The OVA Athlete Identification Process is back for the 2017/18 Club season!

-This season, Team Ontario Evaluators will attend over 30 OVA tournaments from 15U to 18U as well as all weekends of Ontario Championships to identify players with the potential to participate in the following OVA Indoor and Beach High Performance programs:
+This season, Team Ontario Evaluators will attend over 30 OVA tournaments from 15U to 18U as well as all weekends of Ontario Championships to identify players with the potential to participate in the OVA Indoor and Beach High Performance programs listed below.

-Invitations for the Indoor camps will be sent during the first week of May.
+Invitations for the indoor programs will be sent during the first week of May.
 Only athletes with an invitation will attend the camps.
-There will be NO OPEN TRYOUTS for indoor programs in 2017.
+There will be NO OPEN TRYOUTS for indoor programs in 2018.

 Invitations for the Open Beach tryouts will be sent during the first week of May.
-Players don’t need to receive an invitation to tryout for the Beach programs.
+Please note, players do not need to receive an invitation to tryout for Beach programs.
+There will be open tryouts for beach programs at the end of May.
 The objective of the invitations is to help players realize they may have abilities conducive to success on the beach.

 PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 1. Athlete Evaluation